mrozekma/got/doc/index.rst

 Only ``name`` is mandatory; if ``host`` is omitted all known hosts will be searched, and if ``version`` is omitted the latest version of the repository is pulled. ``version`` is used if the caller requires a particular version of the repository; the clone will be checked out to that refspec and not updated.

-..
-WARNING:: Version pinning is not yet implemented; a repospec with a unique version will be managed separately but still synced to HEAD

 .. _host_types:

 Host types